ysmei97/ysmei97.github.io/_pages/cv.md

   * Reviewer of the IEEE Micro
   * Reviewer of the Information Fusion
 * Conference Reviewer
-  * Reviewer of the Conference on Neural Information Processing Systems
+  * Reviewer of the Conference on Neural Information Processing Systems (NeurIPS)
+  * Reviewer of the International Conference on Machine Learning (ICML)
-  * Reviewer of the European Conference on Artificial Intelligence
+  * Reviewer of the European Conference on Artificial Intelligence (ECAI)
-  * Reviewer of the Chinese Conference on Pattern Recognition and Computer Vision
+  * Reviewer of the Chinese Conference on Pattern Recognition and Computer Vision (PRCV)
-  * Reviewer of the ICML workshop on Machine Learning for Multimodal Healthcare Data
+  * Reviewer of the ICML workshop on Machine Learning for Multimodal Healthcare Data (ML4MHD)